mdsrayyan/Sign-Up/README.md

 # SignUp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.3.
+It demostrated a simple registration form and its validations.

+## Install Packages

+Run `npm install` for installing packges.

 ## Development server